CREATIVE

 5. Long-term sustainability: Consider the brand's ability to adapt and thrive in the long term.
 Predicting the future is tough, but adaptability and authenticity are key concepts to consider.

-• Create a financial analysis including the direct and indirect impact of the rebrand
+• Build a financial analysis covering the direct and indirect impact of the rebrand

-• Use case studies and success stories from other companies that have rebranded
+• Reference case studies and examples from companies that have rebranded successfully

-• Outline the ways your current brand is failing
+• Outline specifically where the current brand is creating friction

 • Prepare a cost-benefit analysis